 Of all the projects we’ve handled, this one has been the most diverse- and a great deal of fun to boot.
 The story begins when Matt was contacted by a couple from Houston, Texas looking to purchase land in the NRV area for their retirement home.
 Their plans included establishing orchards on the future property, to include apple and cherry trees (among others), along with space for blueberries and a large garden.
 Water and privacy were a must.
-Because Matt is a Realtor® with McNeil Real Estate in Christiansburg, VA, he was able to assist with the land search and purchase and then transition into a forestry/property development role to help them realize their goals.
+Because of Matt’s real estate experience, he was able to assist with the land search and purchase and then transition into a forestry/property development role to help them realize their goals.

 After looking at several properties during a visit, they chose a terrific 70-acre wooded tract in the Pilot area of Montgomery County.
 Matt had been watching this property sit idle on the market for nearly six months, and had already walked it several times knowing it would be a great buy for someone.
 After finding some old apples trees growing on the property, everyone knew it was the right place.
 The land was purchased in May 2010 and the development planning began immediately.
 First step, a proper name: Walnut Springs Orchard.